404rq/GTW-RPG/INSTALL.md

     </group>
 ```

-Also in the admin group, you need to add GTWcore as a object like this:
+Also in the admin group, you need to add GTWcore as an object like this:

 ```
     <group name="Admin">